United States Camel Corps: Aftermath

 In a February 14, 1861 letter addressed to the Buchanan administration, King Mongkut of Siam referenced the introduction of the camel and offered his collaboration if the US wished to do the same with the Asian elephant.
 Mongkut reasoned that pairs of elephants could be released in American forests, where they would multiply and be captured later for use as beasts of burden in forested areas without roads.
 Buchanan's successor Abraham Lincoln politely declined the offer on February 3, 1862 arguing that "Our political jurisdiction, however, does not reach a latitude so low as to favor the multiplication of the elephant, and steam on land, as well as on water, has been our best and most efficient agent of transportation in internal commerce."

 Early in the Civil War, an attempt was made to use the camels to carry mail between Fort Mohave, New Mexico Territory, on the Colorado River and New San Pedro, California, but the attempt was unsuccessful after the commanders of both posts objected.
 Later in the war, the Army had no further interest in the animals and they were sold at auction in 1864.
 The last of the animals from California was reportedly seen in Arizona in 1891.

-In spring 1861, Camp Verde, Texas, fell into Confederate hands until recaptured in 1865.
+In spring 1861, Camp Verde, Texas fell into Confederate hands until it was recaptured in 1865.
 The Confederate commander issued a receipt to the United States for 12 mules, 80 camels and two Egyptian camel drivers.
-There were reports of the animals' being used to transport baggage, but there was no evidence of their being assigned to Confederate units.
+There were reports of the animals being used to transport baggage, but there was no evidence that they were assigned to Confederate units.
 When Union troops reoccupied Camp Verde, there were estimated to be more than 100 camels at the camp, but there may have been others roaming the countryside.
-In 1866, the Government was able to round up 66 camels, which it sold to Bethel Coopwood.
+In 1866, the government was able to round up 66 camels, which it sold to Bethel Coopwood.
 The U.S. Army's camel experiment was complete.
 The last year a camel was seen in the vicinity of Camp Verde was 1875; the animal's fate is unknown.

 Among the reasons the camel experiment failed was that it was supported by Jefferson Davis, who left the United States to become President of the Confederate States of America.
 The U.S. Army was a horse-and-mule organization whose soldiers did not have the skills to control a foreign asset.

 One of the male animals at Fort Tejon was killed by another male during rutting season.
 Lieutenant Sylvester Mowry forwarded the dead animal's bones to the Smithsonian Institution, where they were placed on display.

 A released camel or a descendent of one is believed to have inspired the Arizonan legend of the Red Ghost.

 One of the few camel drivers whose name survives was Hi Jolly.
 He lived out his life in the United States.
 After his death in 1902, he was buried in Quartzsite, Arizona.
 His grave is marked by a pyramid-shaped monument topped with a metal profile of a camel.